jonaspleyer/cellular_raza/cellular_raza-homepage/content/guides/getting-started.md

 weight: 10
 ---

+## From a Template
+We provide two slightly different templates to quickly get started with running your first simulation.
+The first template is purely written in Rust while the second provides bindings to Python.
+Their usage is slightly different.
+We advise users who quickly want to develop new models to opt for the first alternative.
+If you are interested in integrating an existing setup into your Python code, choose the second alternative.

+### Standalone Binary

+## From Scratch

 To create a new project from scratch, initialize an empty project with cargo and change to this directory.
 ```bash
 cargo init my-new-project